hapticforge/wavedriver/README.md

   <img src="logo.png" alt="Wavedriver Logo" width="200" height="200" />
 </p>

 Wavedriver is a premium, privacy-first **sex machine controller** for the **Iris Dynamics Orca 6** linear actuator.
-It transforms the industrial-grade linear motor into a highly responsive, custom-tuned fucking machine with an interactive dashboard, 10 motion patterns, microphone-driven beat synchronization, and multiple hardware safety layers.
+It transforms the industrial-grade linear motor into a highly responsive, custom-tuned sex machine with an interactive dashboard, 10 motion patterns, microphone-driven beat synchronization, and multiple hardware safety layers.

 > 🔒 **Privacy-First**: Your sessions are your business.
 Wavedriver runs entirely offline—no cloud dependencies, no analytics, and no data leaving your machine.
 See [PRIVACY.md](PRIVACY.md).